-Tired of a threadbare and water-thirsty lawn dominating her front garden, this homeowner desired a garden that would reflect her sustainable beliefs while providing a haven for wildlife and inspiring a love of nature in her young grandchildren.
+Tired of a threadbare and water-thirsty lawn dominating her front garden, this homeowner desired a garden that would reflect her sustainable beliefs, while providing a haven for wildlife and inspiring a love of nature in her young grandchildren.

-Reinterpreting the concept of a traditional lawn, a new one was created using beautiful, drought-tolerant dymondia.
+Reinterpreting the concept of a traditional lawn, a new one was created using drought-tolerant dymondia.
 Vibrant and generous planting areas, as well as a stacked-stone vegetable bed, surround this new ‘lawn’ with an unobtrusive pathway that leads to a secret seating area.

 * This garden is featured in Sunset Magazine, October 2013, and the best selling Sunset Western Garden Book of Landscaping, 2014